synshop/rtfm/docs/admins/Caddy and TLS certs.md

 systemctl list-timers|grep certbot
 ```

-Get the python script and make it executable:
+Get [the python script](https://github.com/joohoi/acme-dns-certbot-joohoi) and make it executable.
+This uses the acme-dns.io DNS service with some CNAME trickery:

 ```bash
 mkdir -p /etc/letsencrypt/